MyPlan is a career exploration tool that assists students in:

 - U.S. cities with the highest average income and Much More!

-Copy and paste the code – you will need it to take assessments at no charge
+For Free!
+Select Create Free Account & when prompted, enter the license code M6CT7RLZ – you will need this code to take assessments at no charge.

 O*NET OnLine is an interactive tool for exploring and searching occupations.
 The O*Net database, which is available free to the public, provides the basis for career exploration tools, and a set of valuable assessment instruments for workers and students looking to find or change careers.